Discover more from The Clearing by Katherine May

 Monthly or Annual Subscribers:

 Join a community for wild minds, winterers and enchantment-seekers.
 For $7 a month, you’ll get:

-True Stories Book Club: A book club for lovers of life writing, wisdom and beautiful words.
-We’ll read 6 books per year as a group with community discussion and live, recorded, online events with the authors.
+True Stories Book Club: A digital book club for lovers of life writing, wisdom and ideas for living.

 Discounts on my workshops and events wherever possible.